 Our Career Insights Survey reveals that 84% of all marketing professionals feel their achievements have an impact on broader business success.
 Fewer risk professionals (69%), banking professionals (68%), lawyers (65%) and accountants (66%) felt the same way.

 24% of marketers work more than 50 hours a week and 27% say they often work on weekends.

 The survey also reveals that marketing professionals are among the hardest working, with 27% working either ‘always’ or ‘sometimes’ on weekends.
-Tim Gilbert, director of marketing recruitment at Robert Walters says:
+James Murray, Associate Director at Robert Walters, says:

 “With marketing often perceived by non-marketers as a support function, the results say a lot about how marketing professionals are valued by and within their businesses.
 In these challenging times, the value of marketing as a function in retaining and attracting new business is absolutely essential.”

 He continues: “Employers are really looking for people who can add discernible value to the bottom line.
 When applying for jobs, you should really try to focus on how you have done this both on your CV and at interview.”